laura-ash/recipe-collection/README.md

 ## Planning:  + Testing: ✏️ 🔌

 #### Planning:
 There was a significant amount of time that went into planning this project, especially as I hadn't used the a lot of the technologies before.
+This involved testing the different forms and then comparing the data that ended up in the database.
+Especially with adding recipes, it was tricky to format them in the way I wanted.
+This was especially relevant for the ingredients and method section, as these were arrays which the users would have to add and then they would need to be formatted to appear in a list.

+Testing was also carried out in different browsers and screen sizes to ensure that the code would support the popular browsers and also all different screen sizes.

 ## Bugs